3 min read

 “Based on the last two steering‑committee meetings and the ‘Q3 GTM’ folder, create a one‑page mitigation plan with owners and milestones.”

-How Does GPT‑5.2 Improve Agents in Copilot Studio?
+How GPT‑5.2 Improves Agents in Copilot Studio

 The upgrade improves: